mcore1976/thermometer/README.md

 - works longer than 1 month on ordinary AA batteries
 - Measurements are done once per 4 seconds
 - Fonts can be edited in PROGMEM
+- If using TMP36 temperature sensors shows also negative temperatures (check the code !!!)

 LCD Nokia 5110/3110 code borrowed from  : https://blog.thegaragelab.com/nokia-5110-lcd-displays-on-the-attiny/
 TMP36/LM35 code borrowed from : http://blog.podkalicki.com/100-projects-on-attiny13/